Without animals and plants, our lives would not be possible. I wanted to share ten ideas on how we can save wildlife.

 For this reason, animals need to be kept in their natural habitats and environments.
 We need to preserve their natural habitats because this will prove to be beneficial to humans.

 Earth is a healthy and functional ecosystem.
-If wildlife is extinct, there will be no delicate balance in our ecosystem.
+If wildlife is extinct, our ecosystem will have no delicate balance.

 A loss of one animal can mean an abundance of another mammal or a loss of another mammal.
-By preserving the wildlife we have, we ensure that other species survive as well.
+By preserving the wildlife we have, we ensure that other species survive.

 Wildlife is Beneficial for Agriculture and Farming